-Please join students, instructors, and department administrators to celebrate their online portfolios.
-The Showcase will include examples of student reflections and portfolios, implementation of portfolios for departmental assessment, and examples of instructor assignments developed.
+Students, instructors, and department administrators are invited to share their online portfolios with the Duke community.
+The Online Showcase will include examples of student reflections and portfolios, implementation of portfolios for departmental assessment, and examples of instructor assignments developed.
 There will be a student competition for the best portfolio.
-The first place winner will receive $300 and the runner-up will receive $100.
-Lunch will be provided for those who register prior to Monday 4/23/2018.
-This event is in Rubenstein 153.
+The first place winner will receive $300.
+The deadline for submitting your portfolio is April 26, 2018.
 Submit your portfolio today!

 PebblePad Introductory Training